ritster/bav-browser/datasets.md

 ![JKT-6423 vs. BAV-Ch JBrowse Synteny View](images/JKT-6423-vs-BAV-Ch-view.png)
 *A comparison of viral alignment between two strains of BAV (JKT-6423 and BAV-Ch), viewed using JBrowse2 in bav-browser.*

-***#TODO: explanation***

 #### Navigation Instructions

-To see a similar view in the bav-browser (local copy), navigate to http://{your_localhost_url}/jbrowse2/ and click "Empty" under the header "Start a New Session".
+To see a similar view in the bav-browser (local install), navigate to http://{your_localhost_url}/jbrowse2/ and click "Empty" under the header "Start a New Session".
 Ensure the view you are about to launch is the "Linear synteny view", then click "Launch View".
 Select "JKT-6423" in the "Row 1 Assembly" drop-down menu, select "BAV-Ch" in the Row 2 Assembly drop-down menu, then click "Launch".

-***TODO: web instructions***

 ## Comparison to Kadipiro Virus